Water protectors win the battle, but lose the war

 “Journalists are here to get the pictures that they would term emblematic.
 They want the pictures that will define this struggle.” —Michael Pinuelas

 In a camp of thousands of people, that’s hard to do and can feel extractive, Pinuelas said.
-People who are interviewed don’t see generation of concern from the stories, have their words twisted or are otherwise dissatisfied with the way the story is told.
+People who are interviewed don’t see concern being generated from the stories, have their words twisted or are otherwise dissatisfied with the way the story is told.

-Cannon Ball local Kenyon Uses Arrow, 16, sees the incongruence in reporting.
+Kenyon Uses Arrow, 16-year-old Cannon Ball local, sees the incongruence in reporting.

 “Some reporters come here and they record our sides of the story but then when you look at it on TV or even on Facebook they shift it up and they make it sound like we’re just here just to cause trouble,” Uses Arrow said.